 News & Spotlights

-- We’re busy planning the second ever Girls into Geoscience Ireland workshop!
-Find out more below!
+- We took part in the second ever Girls into Geoscience Ireland workshop at NUI Galway.
+Find out more here.

 - Our evening showcase Irish Women in Geoscience: Past, Present and Future, explored the roles of women in Geoscience.
 Find out more below!